 1. Prepare meat: Cut the meat off of the breast bone so you have each breast separate and free of bones.
 Don’t forget the tenderloins!
 Next, fillet each breast in half making it a thinner piece of meat.
 This not only makes it easier for wrapping but also takes less time to cook.
 Rinse the meat and ensure there are no remaining feathers or shot still in the meat and then pat dry with a paper towel.

 2. Marinade the meat in teriyaki sauce overnight in the refrigerator.
 I use a zip loc bag to ensure all the meat is in the marinade and you end up using less teriyaki this way.

 3. Get a good handful of toothpicks and put them into a bowl of water.
 This will prevent them from catching on fire when put on the grill.

 5. Get all of the stuffing ingredients prepared and ready.
 Cut the jalapeno peppers either in half or in quarters depending on your taste.
 Cut the pineapple into 1/2″ – 1/ slices.
 Finally cut the bacon strips in half.

-6. Place a piece of bacon down with a piece of duck meat on top of it forming a “t”.
+6. Place a piece of bacon down with a piece of ptarmigan breast meat on top of it forming a “t”.
 Next, place a jalapeno, cream cheese filled jalapeno, or pineapple in the middle of the meat.
-Roll up the duck meat and wrap the bacon around the duck meat covering end to end.
+Roll up the ptarmigan meat and wrap the bacon all the way around the ptarmigan covering end to end.

 8. Salt and pepper the wraps to taste.

 9. Place the wraps evenly on the grill and cook until the bacon is crispy on the outside.
-I prefer duck meat to be medium rare – medium so I generally cook the meat until it is around 140-145 deg.
+I prefer duck meat to be medium rare to medium, so I generally cook the ptarmigan similarly, until it is around 140-145 deg.
 Remove toothpicks and let meat rest for a few minutes.
 Enjoy!